perfecttennails/Anatomy-Trivia/README.md

  ### There are 4 navigation buttons:
 - Start to begin the game
-    -Submit Answer to check the result of the question
+- Submit Answer to check the result of the question
 - Restart Game to start over from the begining
 - Next Question to hop over a question

 ## Fonts